Geometry and topology of the quasi-plane Szekeres model: A Newtonian analogue of the plane symmetric dust spacetime

 The gradient of $V(u)$ has nonzero components in all directions, and so will create expansion decelerated in all directions.
 The expansion will be isotropic with respect to the $u = v$ axis, and the anisotropy between the $(x, y)$ and the $z$-directions is controlled by $\alpha$.

-This potential was introduced here for illustrative purposes, and it is doubtful that it could correspond to any physical configuration.
+This potential was introduced here for illustrative purposes.
 In order to make it credible, one should solve the continuity equation and the Euler equations of motion in it.
 We do not quote here the appropriate calculations because they lead to an intransparent tangle of differential equations.
-For dust, that set of equations is overdetermined, so probably has no solutions.
+For dust, that set is overdetermined, so probably has no solutions.